-- LO1: To expose to the students the knowledge and skills of psychiatric social work - LO2: To make the students understand the psychiatric disorders of child, youth and women - LO3: To enable the students aware of the coping strategies for psychiatric
+- LO1.
+To expose to the students the knowledge and skills of psychiatric social work, which includes coping strategies of stress and other psychiatric problems. - LO2.
+To make the students understand major, minor and other psychiatric problems. - LO3.
+To enable the students aware of coping strategies for psychiatric problems.